anubhutivyas/RL/docs/guides/training-algorithms/grpo.md

 modality: "universal"
 ---

-# An in-depth Walkthrough of GRPO in NeMo RL
+# An In-Depth Walkthrough of GRPO in NeMo RL

-This guide details the Group Relative Policy Optimization(GRPO) implementation within NeMo RL.
+This guide details the Group Relative Policy Optimization (GRPO) implementation within NeMo RL.
 We'll walk through essential aspects including data handling, policy model training, fast generation, and the specifics of the GRPO loss function and its enhancements.

 ## Quickstart: Launch a GRPO Run